 Over time, this overworked muscle tightens even more to the point of fatigue, while the opposing muscle weakens and is no longer able to support the joint adequately.
 This increases your risk of injury.

 Repetitive labour, such as digging, using a computer mouse or even just sitting for long periods of time, can cause muscle imbalances.
 The best resolution to these difficulties is to break the cycle.
 You can do this by alternating your activities and diversifying your day.
+Adding some warm-up exercises to your daily activities can help.

 Be sure to stretch.
 You don’t need elaborate stretching systems; if you extend correctly, it will feel good, it’s as simple as that.